 This “battery” isn’t made of metal and chemicals, but of tiny charged particles called ions.
 These ions, like sodiumSodium is a soft, silvery-white metal that you might not think of when it comes to your health.
 But don’t let its straightforward appearance mislead you!
-Sodium is a crucial mineral that acts like a tiny conductor in your body,… Read More, potassiumPotassium, an often underestimated mineral, is a fundamental electrolyte crucial for a myriad of bodily functions.
+Sodium is a crucial mineral that acts like a tiny conductor in your body, helping maintain a delicate balance for many functions, including metabolism….
+Read More, potassiumPotassium, an often underestimated mineral, is a fundamental electrolyte crucial for a myriad of bodily functions.
 Think of it as the unsung conductor of the body’s orchestra, orchestrating the harmonious rhythm of nerve impulses, muscle contractions, and fluid balance.
-While… Read More, and calciumCalcium is a mineral, a naturally occurring substance your body needs to function properly.
+While its presence is ubiquitous in various foods, understanding potassium’s role… Read More, and calciumCalcium is a mineral, a naturally occurring substance your body needs to function properly.
 It’s the most abundant mineral in your body, and most of it’s stored in your bones and teeth.
-Think of it as the building block that… Read More, are constantly moving in and out of your cells, creating an electrical difference across the cell membrane.
+Think of it as the building block that gives your bones and teeth their strength and structure!
+The… Read More, are constantly moving in and out of your cells, creating an electrical difference across the cell membrane.
 This difference is your resting potential.

 The EtymologyEtymology is the study of the origin and history of words.
 It’s like detective work, tracing how words have changed over time and moved between languages.
-Think of it like this: • Words have a long history, just like old… Read More of “Resting Potential”
+Think of it like this: • Words have a long history, just like old family stories. • Etymology digs into those stories to see… Read More of “Resting Potential”

 The term “resting potential” is a combination of two words: